uber-go/fx/config/README.md

 Note that any fields you wish to deserialize into must be exported, just like `json.Unmarshal` and friends.

-## Environment Variables
+## Environment variables

-YAML provider supports accepting values from the environment.
+YAML provider supports accepting values from the environment in which the process runs.
 For example, consider the following YAML file:

 ```yaml
 modules: